karadoc/Civ4-K-Mod/readme.txt

 When global warming strikes, it no longer removes the tile improvement, and it doesn't turn the tile straight into desert, so each strike is far less severe than in original BtS.
 Also, global warming is more likely to strike cold tiles before hot tiles. eg. The ice caps are likely to melt before your plains get turned into desert.

-Positive healthiness (eg. from hospitals) does not reduce the global warming pollution, but a environmentalism and public transport have been changed so that they do reduce unhealthiness rather than increase healthiness.
+Positive healthiness (eg. from hospitals) does not reduce the global warming pollution, but environmentalism and public transport have been altered to reduce unhealthiness rather than increasing healthiness so that they do reduce global warming pollution.

 As global warming becomes more likely, civilizations start to get a happiness penalty which is based on their relative contribution to global pollution.